 Caregiver stress is becoming a bigger and bigger part of our lives as our population ages.
-Health professionals are trained in how to provide care, but more often than not, responsibility for caring for an aging parent , sibling or child with mental or physical issues falls to a family member.
+More often than not, responsibility for caring for an aging parent, sibling or child with mental or physical issues falls to a family member.

 Caregiving has many rewards and for many is a core value in their lives.
 However, individuals are not trained in caregiving, and they have many kinds of demands, in addition to those of health, put upon them.
 Couple that with the daily ins and outs of their own life, and it’s easy to see how the stress can multiply in a hurry.

-Many factors increase the health risk for the caregivers themselves:
+Many factors increase the health risk for the all types of caregivers:

 - Social isolation